messagemedia/n8n-engage/DEPLOYMENT.md

-# Deployment Guide: n8n-nodes-sinch-engage
+# Deployment Guide: @sinch-engage/n8n-nodes-sinch-engage

-This guide explains how to deploy the n8n Sinch Engage SMS node to NPM using your personal access token.
+This guide explains how to deploy the n8n Sinch Engage SMS node to the Sinch Engage NPM organization using your personal access token.

 ## Overview